vseryakov/backendjs/README.md

         /etc/sysconfig/bkjs
         $BKJS_HOME/etc/profile

-Any of the following config files can redefine any environmnt variable thus pointing to the correct backend environment directory or customize the running environment, these should be regular shell scripts using bash syntax.
+Any of the following config files can redefine any environment variable thus pointing to the correct backend environment directory or customize the running environment, these should be regular shell scripts using bash syntax.

 Most common used commands are:
 - bkjs watch - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
 - bkjs shell - start REPL shell with the backend module loaded and available for use, all submodules are available in the shell as well like core, db, api
-- bkjs sync [-path path] [-host host] [-user user] - sync sources of the app with the remote site, this is for developent version of the backend only
+- bkjs sync [-path path] [-host host] [-user user] - sync sources of the app with the remote site, this is for development version of the backend only
 - bkjs init-server [-home path] [-user user] [-host name] [-domain name] - initialize Linux instance(Amazon,CentOS) for backend use, optional -home can be specified where the backend home will be instead of ~/.bkjs, optional -user tells to use existing user instead of the current user and not root.

-   **This command will create `/etc/sysconfig/bkjs` file with BKJS_HOME set to the home of the backendjs app which was pased in the command line.
+   **This command will create `/etc/sysconfig/bkjs` file with BKJS_HOME set to the home of the backendjs app which was passed in the command line.
 This makes the bkjs or bksh run globally regardless of the current directory.**

 # Web development notes

 The server supports simple web bundling using uglify-js utility.
-To enable it just add tyo the local config a list of directories to be watched for changes.
+To enable it just add to the local config a list of directories to be watched for changes.
 For example adding these lines to the local config will enable the watcher and bundle support

      watch-web=web/js,web/css,$HOME/src/js,$HOME/src/css